 A leadership spirit is often all that’s needed to get the ball rolling for a good cause.
 If you’re going green and want others to join you, organize a swap event where students can exchange used items.
 Or, you could arrange a fundraiser for a charitable organization you support.
 Whatever the cause, you’ll be making a difference and getting some experience in event logistics!

 3) Attend Student-Faculty Events

 Look up your college newspaper and find out the events taking place.
 Once you find those that are up your alley, make it a point to attend them.
 Not only is it a great way to form new connections and know the faculty of your school, but you might also even end up learning something new that can help you in the long run.

 There’s no better way to hone your team-playing skills than in team sports.
 Joining an intramural team can be a great way to stay active, relieve stress, and build leadership and cooperation skills.

-If you have something to say and are skilled at expressing yourself, why not write for the campus newspaper or web site?
-Publishing your ideas is a great way to share valuable experience with others and make a difference.
+If you have something to say and are skilled at expressing yourself, why not write for the campus newspaper or website?
+Publishing your ideas is a great way to share valuable experiences with others and make a difference.

-By taking part in different aspects of college life, participating in a variety of events, and promoting positive changes as a student advocate, you’ll be able to leave behind a lasting legacy when you graduate.
+By taking part in different aspects of college life, you’ll be able to leave behind a lasting legacy when you graduate.
 Remember, don’t settle for the ordinary when your post-secondary experience could be extraordinary.